 Most children eat less fruits and vegetables and more fat than is recommended.
+Many don't get enough calcium.
 Fast foods and convenience foods are contributing to the obesity crisis in our youth.
-Kids are skipping important meals like breakfast and lunch and filling up on high-sugar and high-fat snack foods.

 Here are a few suggestions to improve childhood nutrition:

 - Don't skip meals.
 Eat three meals per day (plus snacks if desired). - Choose healthful, low fat snacks. - Choose at least five servings per day from a combination of fruits and vegetables. - Choose lean meats and low fat dairy products most of the time. - Limit added fats and fried foods. - Include higher fiber and higher water content foods. - Eat fewer fast food meals. - Discourage eating out of boredom or for emotional reasons. - Limit eating in front of the television. - Choose diet soft drinks instead of regular sodas and sugary beverages. - Don't use food as a reward or punishment. - Don't force kids to clean their plates!
 Provide healthful menu selections and let kids choose from those selections and choose how much they want to eat.
-Children need to learn to quit eating when they're full, by following their appetite cues. - Print an age and gender specific food pyramid at www.mypyramid.gov and follow it.
+Children need to learn to quit eating when they're full, by following their appetite cues.